kyngs/LibreLogin/README.md

 # License

-LibrePremium is FOSS software, licensed under the Mozilla Public License 2.0.
+LibrePremium is [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), licensed under the Mozilla Public License 2.0.

 [Read the license here.](https://github.com/kyngs/LibreLogin/blob/master/LICENSE)

-The plugin **is and always** will be completely open-source, so you don't need to worry about malicous copies.
+The plugin **is and always will be** completely open-source, so you don't need to worry about malicous copies.